 We are looking ahead with plans for our Second Annual Bluegrass Jamboree on January 28.
 I hope you'll all be able to attend and enjoy the great music.

 Welcome to our new Museum Coordinator, Breanne Hastings, a recent graduate of FGCU with a Bachelor's Degree in Anthropology.

 Brea will be managing the museum during open hours; and recruiting and coordinating our wonderful volunteers.
 Brea previously was an Education and Animal Care Assistant at the Imaginarium Science Center in Fort Myers.

 Best wishes for a great Holiday Season; and remember, museum membership makes a terrific gift!

 Our archives and exhibits reveal Cape Coral's fascinating history.
 Our city is still young, but we have been home to generations of families and businesses that have left their mark and made us who we are today.

 The museum is where our history lives.

-You can make history.
-Become a museum member.
-Give the gift of museum membership.
+Become a museum member or give the gift of museum membership.